Franklin Pierce: U.S. House of Representatives

 Pierce departed in November 1833 for Washington, D.C., where the Twenty-third United States Congress convened its regular session on December 2.
 Jackson's second term was under way, and the House of Representatives had a strong Democratic majority, whose primary focus was to prevent the Second Bank of the United States from being rechartered.
 The Democrats, including Pierce, defeated proposals supported by the newly formed Whig Party, and the bank's charter expired.
 Pierce broke from his party on occasion, opposing Democratic bills to fund internal improvements with federal money.
 He saw both the bank and infrastructure spending as unconstitutional, with internal improvements the responsibility of the states.
-Pierce's first term was fairly uneventful from a legislative standpoint, and he was easily re-elected in March 1835.
+Pierce's first term was fairly uneventful from a legislative standpoint, and he was easily reelected in March 1835.
 When not in Washington, he attended to his law practice, and in December 1835 returned to the capital for the Twenty-fourth Congress.

 As abolitionism grew more vocal in the mid-1830s, Congress was inundated with petitions from anti-slavery groups seeking legislation to restrict slavery in the United States.
 From the beginning, Pierce found the abolitionists' "agitation" to be an annoyance, and saw federal action against slavery as an infringement on southern states' rights, even though he was morally opposed to slavery itself.
 He was also frustrated with the "religious bigotry" of abolitionists, who cast their political opponents as sinners.
 "I consider slavery a social and political evil," Pierce said, "and most sincerely wish that it had no existence upon the face of the earth."
 Still, he wrote in December 1835, "One thing must be perfectly apparent to every intelligent man.
 This abolition movement must be crushed or there is an end to the Union."
 After the Civil War, Pierce believed that if the North had not aggressively agitated against Southern slavery, the South would have eventually ended slavery on its own and that the conflict had been "brought upon the nation by fanatics on both sides".